-Sometimes there were delightful adventures; other times, periods of high anxiety, worry, and just plain stuck-ness.
+Sometimes, yes, there were delightful adventures; other times, periods of anxiety, worry, depression and just plain stuck-ness.

 Up until then I thought life was mostly about looking out there: do more, see more, be more.
 Turns out I had to do my own deep digging and explore what I was running from before I could actually hear my inner voice.

 So what I most want to tell you is that my greatest adventure has been to stop and listen to that voice.
 And then, take the journey home to myself and the full joy of living deep.

 the professional story

 And guess what?
 I no longer think of myself as a late bloomer.

 Turns out I had the perfect first act for my life’s work.
-Those early years, when I thought I was floundering, actually initiated me into all the things that show up every single day in my work with women: empathy, yearning, self-discovery, transition, risk, fear, love, loss, deep listening, conflict, action, courage, comedy, drama, story, creativity.
+Those early years, when I thought I was floundering, actually initiated me into all the things that show up in my work: empathy, creativity, love and deep listening, to name a few.

-Now, I can look back and see that even though I got a little lost sometimes, ultimately I followed my heart.
+I look back now and see that even though I got a little lost sometimes, ultimately I followed my heart.
 If you’re interested in the full bio, check out my profile on LinkedIn.

 the coming full circle story

-All those years of roaming gave me a unique view of human nature and life’s inevitable ambiguities.
-I’ve developed a healthy respect for paradox and see the wisdom of both/and rather than either/or.
+All those days of roaming gave me a unique view of life’s inevitable ambiguities.
+I’ve got a healthy respect now for paradox and the wisdom of both/and (rather than either/or).

-That philosophy extends to my work too, and I’m committed to an integrative approach that combines both in-depth exploration and meaningful action.
+That’s why I’m committed to an integrative approach to counseling and coaching that combines both in-depth exploration and meaningful action.
 My clients tell me this works really well for them.